hughharford/condorgp/docs/1_stepped_design_todos/gp_lean_01.md

       # seems like the most simple approach will be to customise the gp algo
           @ run X different primitive sets, each for a line of code required
+          @ cancel this, see below ADFs

       # ADFs, surely?
           @ an adfset is just a PrimitiveSetTyped
+          @ these can

       # Lean requires: